- Take 5, relax and enjoy a read...

 A rainy day plan

 Add the Lake Matheson track on your Franz Josef things to do list if your heli-hike’s postponed and the rain’s settled in.
 This all-weather trail provides stunning reflective views of the Southern Alps and a stylish cosy café for brunch or a quick bite.
 Then drop into the West Coast Wildlife Centre to learn about endangered kiwi and tuatara.
+Only a hop skip and a jump from our motel in Franz Josef.

 Head for a soothing soak under a peaceful forest canopy at the rustic wood fired Waiho Hot Tubs or the Franz Josef Glacier Hot Pools.
 For the ultimate indulgence book a treatment at the amazing Amaia Luxury Spa, surely one of Franz Josef’s best kept secrets.
 What a blissful way to spend your day.